 The Study Tour was co-organized by UNEP-U4E and UNEP OzonAction, in collaboration with the ASEAN Centre for Energy (ACE) and Singapore’s National Environment Agency (NEA).

-“By examining Singapore’s achievements in implementing the regional Phase II MEPS target of 6.09 Cooling Seasonal Performance Factor (CSPF), participants gained practical insights into strategies policy interventions, enforcing MEPS, devising viable financial incentives and organizing effective stakeholder consultation”,” said Saikiran Kasamsetty, Energy Expert at U4E.
+“By examining Singapore’s achievements in implementing the regional Phase II MEPS target of 6.09 Cooling Seasonal Performance Factor (CSPF), participants gained practical insights into policy intervention strategies such as enforcing MEPS, devising viable financial incentives and organizing effective stakeholder consultation,” said Saikiran Kasamsetty, Energy Expert at U4E.

 The ASEAN Cool Initiative, funded by the Clean Cooling Collaborative (CCC), was established to accelerate the ASEAN Regional Policy Roadmap for Energy-Efficient RACs.